Middlebury Library collections provide a very wide range of materials and resources to support instruction, research, and personal interests.

 E-books and Audiobooks

 We provide access to more than 600,000 e-books, and you’ll find a lot of detail in our e-book and audiobook guide.
-The OverDrive application for audiobooks can be downloaded to your smartphone or other reading/listening device.
-When you create an account (free), you can read or listen to over 400 OverDrive texts, including award-winning recent releases and long-loved classic works.
+The Libby app for audiobooks and e-books can be downloaded to your smartphone or other reading or listening device.
+When you create a free account, you can read or listen to over 400 OverDrive texts, including award-winning recent releases and long-loved classic works.

 The Government Documents Collection, located on the main level of the Davis Family Library, contains more than 250,000 publications published by various agencies of the United States Government from 1832 to the present.